 6. Shop for running shoes at the right time of day

-Whenever possible, shop for running shoes in the late afternoon or evening because your feet naturally swell during the day.
-So, what felt like a comfortable fit in the a.m. may very well feel tighter later in the day.
+Whenever possible, shop for running shoes in the late afternoon or evening, because your feet naturally swell during the day.
+What felt like a comfortable fit in the a.m. may very well feel tighter later in the day.

 7. Your weight

-The more you weigh, the higher the impact between your foot and the ground.
+The more you weigh, the higher the impact of your foot on the ground.
 Your body weight may require you to buy shoes with extra support, even if your foot type and stride wouldn’t normally necessitate it.